Ercole Spada: Background and early days

 Spada joined Ford in 1970 to become chief designer at the Italian Ghia design house.
-This led to the creation of the ill-fated Ford GT70, which did not enter production at the last moment.
+This led to the creation of the Ford GT70, which did not enter production at the last moment.

 BMW

 After leaving Ford and following a short stay at Audi, Spada joined BMW's design center as chief stylist in 1976.
 During his stay with BMW, Spada created two major all-new designs with Claus Luthe, the 7-series (1986–1994), and the BMW E34 5-series (1988–1996).
-Both embraced similar classic yet progressive lines, contributing to the success of the German company.

 I.DE.A

-In 1983 Spada returned to lead an Italian design house, this time I.DE.A Institute, where he designed a string of compact and luxury cars, for Fiat – the groundbreaking Tipo and Tempra siblings, the Lancia Dedra and Delta II, and the Kappa.
+In 1983 Spada returned to lead an Italian design house, this time I.DE.A Institute, where he designed a string of compact and luxury cars, for Fiat – the Tipo and Tempra siblings, the Lancia Dedra and Delta II, and the Kappa.
 Other projects included the Alfa Romeo 155 and the Daihatsu Move.
 During his stay in I.DE.A Institute, Spada competed and won over major design contracts from Fiat, putting him in direct competition with his fellow Italian designer, Giorgetto Giugiaro.

 Zagato

-Returning to Zagato in 1992, Spada brought with him new creative energy, which led to the introduction of the Ferrari FZ93, based on a regular 512 TR mechanics, as well as other notable designs.
+Returning to Zagato in 1992, Spada designed the Ferrari FZ93, based on a regular 512 TR mechanics, as well as other designs.

 Spadaconcept

-Spada continues to work as a designer.
-He has joined his son, Paulo Spada, to create Spadaconcept, a new design house aimed at automotive and industrial design.
+Spada continued to work as a designer.
+He joined his son, Paulo Spada, to create Spadaconcept, a new design house aimed at automotive and industrial design.

+Death

+Spada died on 3 August 2025, at the age of 88.